SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 What Information Does a Registration Certificate Contain?

-- License plate number: The plates currently assigned to the vehicle
+| License plate number | The plates currently assigned to the vehicle.
+Plate transfer rules vary by state. |

-- Registration number: A unique identifier for your registration
+| Registration number | A unique identifier for your registration on file with the DMV. |

-- Fee payment information: Record of taxes and fees paid
+| Fee payment information | A record of taxes and fees paid for the current registration period. |

-How to Get a Registration Replacement?
+How to Get a Registration Replacement

 Registration Renewal Requirements